mathspp/mathspp/pages/contact-me/thank-you/default.md

 ## Email sent! 📨

 !!!!
-Thanks for reaching out to me!
-I'll get back to you as soon as possible.
+Thanks for reaching out to me.
+A confirmation was sent to the email you provided.
 !!!!
-You should have received an email confirming your contact.
+!!!!
+I'll get back to you as soon as possible!